Popular matchings with weighted voters: -hardness

-\subparagraph*{Popular matching implies satisfying assignment.} Let $M$ be a popular matching.
-We start with a technical observation we will frequently rely on in our proof. \begin{observation} In instances where $w(a_1) = w(a_2)$ for each $a_1,a_2 \in A$ and $w(b)>0$ for each $b \in B$, each popular matching $M$ covers every vertex~$b\in B$ that is the first choice of some $a\in A$. \end{observation} \begin{proof} If $M$ leaves $b$ unmatched, then $\bigl ( M \setminus \{\{a,M(a)\}\}\bigr) \cup \{ \{a, b\}\}$ is more popular than $M$, a contradiction to the popularity of~$M$.
-Notice that in our construction, the vertex weights are identical and positive on each side, and thus, each first-choice vertex must be matched in all popular matchings. \end{proof} \begin{claim} Matching~$M$ contains edges $\{a_k, b_k\}$ for every $k\in [3]$. \end{claim}
+\textbf{Popular matching implies satisfying assignment.} Let $M$ be a popular matching.
+We start with a technical observation we will frequently rely on in our proof.

+\begin{observation} In instances where $w(a) > 0$ for each $a \in A$ and $w(b_1) = w(b_2)$ for each $b_1, b_2 \in B$, each popular matching $M$ covers every vertex~$b\in B$ that is the first choice of some $a\in A$. \end{observation} \begin{claimproof}{obs:first-choice} If $M$ leaves $b$ unmatched, then $\bigl ( M \setminus \{\{a,M(a)\}\}\bigr) \cup \{ \{a, b\}\}$ is more popular than $M$, a contradiction to the popularity of~$M$. \end{claimproof} Notice that in our construction, the vertex weights are identical and positive on each side, and thus, each first-choice vertex must be matched in all popular matchings. \begin{numberedclaim} Matching~$M$ contains edges $\{a_k, b_k\}$ for every $k\in [3]$. \end{numberedclaim}